chipsalliance/adams-bridge/docs/AdamsBridgeSCA.md

 * Masking Countermeasures: Applied specifically to Point-wise Multiplication (PWM) operations.
 These countermeasures ensure that the output values are blinded, as the public value c is multiplied with secrets such as t0, s1, and s2.
 In addition to the point-wise multiplication, the first stage of inverse-NTT is also masked.
 * Special Case for A and y Multiplication: Although A is publicly known, the attacker cannot update A without updating the secret keys.
 Consequently, the multiplication of A with y is not subject to CPAs if A remains constant for given secret key.
 Therefore, Version 1.0 does not employ masking countermeasures for the A·y operation.
 However, this operation will be masked in future versions.
 * Shuffling Techniques: Employed for other operations that are required before or after PWM multiplication, including NTT, pointwise addition, and subtraction.
 Shuffling helps to randomize the order of these operations, further obscuring any potential side-channel leakage.
+Additionally, the norm check operation is also protected using shuffling, as it can reveal information about the rejection process during signature generation.
+By randomizing the coefficient order, shuffling mitigates the risk of identifying which specific coefficient causes the signature rejection.

 **Note**: Masking and shuffling require randomness entropy, which is obtained using PRNGs assumed to be anti-tampered.